 And if you must… talk about what you saw openly and honestly to avoid doing any irreversible damage to the trust you’ve been desperately trying to build.

-Step 4: How to Build Trust in a Relationship by Giving Your Partner Their Space
+Step 4: Give Your Partner Their Space

 Suffocation is a big killer when it comes to building or maintaining trust in a relationship.